Introducing Grid WAR: Rethinking WAR for Starting Pitchers: Results

-In each of these comparisons, we see a similar trend explaining the differences in $GWAR$.
-Specifically, the pitcher with higher $GWAR$ allows fewer runs in more games, and allows more runs in fewer games.
+In each of these comparisons, we see a similar trend explaining the differences in $\GWAR$.
+The pitcher with higher $\GWAR$ allows fewer runs in more games and allows more runs in fewer games.
 This is depicted graphically in the ``Difference'' histograms, which show the difference between the histogram on the left and the histogram on the right.
-The green bars denote positive differences (i.e., the pitcher on the left has more games with a given number of runs allowed than the pitcher on the right), and the red bars denote negative differences (i.e., the pitcher on the left has fewer games with a given number of runs allowed than the pitcher on the right).
-In each of these examples, the green bars are shifted towards the left (pitchers with higher $GWAR$ allow few runs in more games), and the red bars are shifted towards the right (pitchers with lower $GWAR$ allow more runs in more games).
-For instance, consider Figure \ref{fig:pf2}.
-Gray pitches 7 more games than Berrios in which he allows 3 runs or fewer, and Berrios pitches 8 more games than Gray in which he allows 4 runs or more.
-On this view, Gray should have a higher $WAR$ than Berrios.
-Similarly, consider Figure \ref{fig:pf3}.
-Alcantara pitches 9 more games than Lopez in which he allows 0, 2, or 4 runs, whereas Lopez pitches 9 more games than Alcantara in which he allows 1, 3, or 5 runs.
-So, in 9 games, Alcantara pitches exactly 1 run fewer than Lopez!
-Hence he should have a higher $WAR$ than Lopez.
-Additionally, consider Figure \ref{fig:pf1}.
-DeGrom pitches 6 more games than Lynn in which he allows exactly 0 runs, and Lynn pitches 8 more games than DeGrom in which he allows 2 runs or more.
-The convexity of $GWAR$ places massive importance on games in with 0 runs allowed, so it makes sense that deGrom has such a higher $GWAR$ than Lynn.
+The green bars denote positive differences (i.e., the pitcher on the left has more games with a given number of runs allowed than the pitcher on the right) and the red bars denote negative differences (i.e., the pitcher on the left has fewer games with a given number of runs allowed than the pitcher on the right).
+In each of these examples, the green bars are shifted towards the left (pitchers with higher $\GWAR$ allow few runs in more games) and the red bars are shifted towards the right (pitchers with lower $\GWAR$ allow many runs in more games).
+In Figure~\ref{fig:pf2}, Bailey pitches four more games than Roark in which he allows two runs or fewer and Roark pitches four more games than Bailey in which he allows three runs or more.
+Similarly, in Figure~\ref{fig:pf1}, Fiers pitches four more games than Nola in which he allows zero runs and Nola pitches five more games than Fiers in which he allows one run or more.
+The convexity of $\GWAR$ diminishes the impact of games in which a pitcher allows many runs, explaining why Bailey has more $\GWAR$ than Roark and why Fiers has more $\GWAR$ than Nola.